 This means their deal may be great for the first year but then you'll need to remember to check at 11 months to see how their premium measures up against rivals at the end of the year.
 Don't forget to factor in the cost of likely car valuation with a new insurer too if you decide to switch.

 It doesn't mean your policy at renewal will always be expensive – it may even be one of the cheapest – but the issue of charging a fee for renewing a policy is not one that MoneySavingExpert.com is comfortable with.

 Those listed below have been picked for breadth of cover, based on our research and reviews – and it'll be worth checking as many of the following as you can for a broad range of quotes as they don't all search the same insurers.

 Specialist broker Hagerty doesn't charge a renewal fee so tops our list of brokers to try.
-However, always do a comparison at year-end to ensure you get the best price.
-Its website also offers a useful car valuation tool to help get an idea of your car's worth.
+Its website also offers a useful car valuation tool to help you get an idea of your car's worth.

 Footman James – part of Towergate Insurance, a large insurance broker – includes extra options for your classic motor such as 'drive to work' and 'wedding hire'.

 Specialist broker Lancaster uses a network of car clubs as well as a panel of insurers to offer quotes.
 Its online application process was also one of the easiest and quickest to fill in.

 You could also try a general broker for belt 'n' braces